As published on My Swiss Story on April 10, 2020.

 Your gut is where over 70% of your immune system originates.
 It is important to not only reduce stress but provide your body with nutritious foods that support good gut health.
 Try incorporating immune-boosting foods into every meal.
 Make a game of it with your kids.
 How many fruits and vegetables did you eat today?
 Boost your antioxidants by including brightly colored fruits and vegetables, red wine (in moderation), nuts, healthy meats and dark chocolate.
 Make sure your meals include garlic, lemons, cayenne pepper, apple cider vinegar, fermented vegetables, leafy greens, and fresh herbs such as rosemary, thyme, cilantro and oregano.
 You have control over your food intake right now, make healthier options the norm rather than the exception.

-3. Cut back on Sugar (like way back)
+3. Want to stay healthy during corona times?
+Cut back on Sugar (like way back)

 Why is it you find yourself at the bottom of a bag of cookies asking yourself “What just happened?”
 Sugar is one of the only foods we can keep eating and never feel satisfied.
 Sugar tricks your brain into telling you to eat more.
 It is more powerful than heroin.
 And basically there is no ‘off’ switch.
 It’s evil that way and wreaks havoc on your immune system, lowering your defenses and making it easier for invaders to take over.